What do you think of TheServerSide's fresh new look?

 Yup, TheServerSide has a new look.
 If you’re a regular reader, it’s a hard change not to notice.

 Personally, I’m pretty excited about it.
 The site itself looks fresh and modern.
 The design is very much in line with others in the TechTarget family, including searchSOA and the IoTAgenda, and I was worried that TSS would end up just blending into the mix, but I think the new styling allows the site to both stand on its own, while at the same time making it known that it is a part of a family of IT focused online resources.
-I wasn’t a big fan of the last overhaul of the site, but I’m excited about this one.
+I wasn’t a big fan of the last overhaul of the site, but I’m excited about the responsive nature of the site’s columns and rows.

 And it should be noted that this isn’t just a branding exercise.
 In fact, it’s more of an enhanced functionality exercise.
 Along with a new look and feel, there are a variety of features and functions that quite simply will make the site better.